jona-nakai/jobtracker/README.md

 - Form to append a new status event
 - Editable roles table
 - Editable status history table
+- Delete roles and status events from the UI
 - CSV export buttons for roles and status history
 - Data synced across computers through Supabase